You must get the right calories, vitamins, and minerals if you are pregnant.

 Good choices are salmon, sardines, catfish, canned light tuna, and shrimp.
 These are high in omega-3 fatty acids and low in mercury.

-If you don't have a peanut allergy, you may want to think about eating peanuts.
+If you do not have a peanut allergy, you may want to think about eating peanuts.
 It may lower the risk that your child will have a peanut allergy.

 Getting sick from unsafe foods could harm you and your growing baby.
 Here are some tips: